eduardok/libsmbclient-php/README.md

 -----------------------------

 If you encounter a bug or want to contribute, please file an [issue](https://github.com/eduardok/libsmbclient-php/issues) on GitHub.
-Sending pull requests on GitHub is the preferred method of contributing code, because Travis CI will automatically build and test your pull request.
+Sending pull requests on GitHub is the preferred method of contributing code.

 ## License